 Safe Crane Operations: the importance of the lift director’s role

-A decent lift director naturally possesses leadership qualities and is someone that others trust to make knowledgeable decisions and stick with them.
-Lift directors are dependable and reliable with the work experience needed to guarantee safe lifting and rigging operations.
+A good lift director naturally possesses leadership qualities and is someone that others trust to make knowledgeable decisions and to stick with them.
+Lift directors are dependable and reliable with the experience needed to guarantee safe lifting and rigging operations.

 Continue reading to learn about the person who oversees lift operations.

 OSHA Is Where It All Begins

 Anyone who works with cranes is familiar with OSHA 1926.1432, which includes multiple-crane/derrick lifts.
 One job that is designated by these regulations is that of the lift director.
 The OSHA rule plainly states:

 “The multiple-crane/derrick lift must be directed by a person who meets the criteria for both a competent person and a qualified person, or by a competent person who is assisted by one or more qualified persons (lift director).
 The lift director must review the plan in a meeting with all workers who will be involved with the operation.”

 In the past, lift directors were commonly referred to as “lead persons” on a rigging crew.
 Although the OSHA doesn’t go into specific detail, the title designation allows them to perform corrective actions when looking over a lift plan.